hamzabelakri/RealEstate_Locofy/README.md

 ## Deployment:

-- The backend is deployed on Vercel: https://realestatelocofy.vercel.app/
+- The project is deployed on Vercel: https://realestatelocofy.vercel.app/